 Stretch your meat/protein:

 I’ve written entire posts on stretching meat and protein and making the most of your whole chicken.
 I use this technique frequently with all kinds of things.
 Roast or stew a whole chicken and use the meat and bones for 3-4 different meals.
 I like to take the de-boned meat and put it in the freezer in 1-2 cup portions.
 They are great for quick fajitas, stir fry, soups, quesadillas, casseroles, salads, etc. I do the same thing with beans, beef roasts and pork roasts.
 Beef roast can be a delicious roast dinner one night, bbq beef sandwiches another, and vegetable beef soup the last.
 Pinto beans can be a pot of beans, greens and cornbread one night, Mexican burrito bowls another, and pureed for refried beans on the last night.
 All of this can be frozen if you don’t feel like eating the same protein multiple times in the same week.

 Eat meatless a couple times a week

-Since quality meat is a big splurge for us, eating meatless a couple of times a week is a great strategy to stretch the budget.
+Since quality meat is a big splurge for us, I like to eat meatless a couple of times a week to stretch the budget.
 Meatless dishes that we like are pizza, beans and rice burrito bowls, veggie soups, omelets or frittatas, bean soups, pasta dishes, quesadillas, stir fry and fried rice, salads, beans, greens and cornbread, grilled cheese sandwiches, chickpea curry, veggie paninis, and breakfast foods like pancakes, biscuits, eggs, oatmeal.